iotexproject/iotex-docs/docs/developer/hardware/pebble-data-specs.md

 ## Onboard RGB Led

-Pebble Tracker includes an RGB led to show the status of the Pebble Tracker, the table below shows all the possible led states and the respective meaning:
+Pebble includes an RGB led to show the status of the Pebble, the table below shows all the possible led states and the respective meaning:

 | <small>LED Color (Blink Rate)</small>          | <small>GPS Signal</small> | <small>Charging</small> | <small>NB-IoT/LTE Connection</small> | <small>Flashing the Firmware</small> |
 | :--------------------------------------------- | :-----------------------: | :---------------------: | :----------------------------------: | :----------------------------------: |